-The data set consists of Rayleigh wave group speed measurements obtained from global and regional networks.
+The data set consists of Rayleigh wave group and phase speed measurements obtained from global and regional networks.
 Ritzwoller and Levshin (1998) describe the data selection and group velocity measurement procedures.
 Globally, measurements have been obtained for more than 200,000 individual minor arc paths.
 There are no group velocity measurements for major arc paths.
-After a preliminary elimination of outliers based on summary-ray analysis, the data are "cleaned" by rejecting measurements whose observed travel times disagree with travel times predicted by the 3-D model of Shapiro and Ritzwoller (2002) by more than three times the rms-misfit over the entire data set.
+After a preliminary elimination of outliers based on summary-ray analysis, the data are "cleaned" by rejecting measurements whose observed travel times greatly disagree with travel times predicted by the 3-D model of Shapiro and Ritzwoller (2002).
 About 98% of the original observations are retained, resulting in 28,800, 28,100, 19,700, and 11,600 group velocity measurements at periods of 25, 50, 100, and 150 sec, respectively, that cross some part of the Pacific basin.
 The resulting path density is shown in Figure 1.
 Path density degrades appreciably above about 100 sec period and is regionally worst in the central, eastern Pacific.
 Path density over large expanses of the very young and the very old Pacific, which we will contrast and on which we will concentrate interpretation, is adequate, however, except arguably at very long periods.